 - Default judgment: A judgment in favor of the plaintiff if a defendant doesn’t respond to a court summons or appear in court.

-- Vacated judgment: A judgment that a court dismisses due to an error obtaining the judgment.’
+- Vacated judgment: A court dismisses a judgment due to an error in obtaining the judgment.

 - Summary judgment: A judgment from a lawsuit that didn’t undergo a trial.